-Stucco Repair: How to Fix Cracks and Patches Like a Pro
+Stucco Repair Protocols: Fixing Cracks and Spalls Like a Pro

 1. Diagnosis: Categorizing the Failure

-Before we mix cement, we must understand why the wall failed.
+Before anyone mixes cement, we must understand exactly why the wall failed in the first place.

-Spalling/Delamination: If the stucco is falling off in chunks, it usually means water has rusted the wire lath ("Rust Jacking").
+- Spalling/Delamination: If the stucco is bulging or falling off in heavy chunks, it almost always means water has penetrated the wall and rusted the wire lath inside ("Rust Jacking").
 This requires surgical excision.

 Free Assessment